localForage/localForage/README.md

 TODO: Provide Windows/Linux instructions; check into XULRunner setup.

+# Frequently Asked Questions

+### Will you add (or accept) support for X storage?

+Maybe.
+If it's legacy storage (< IE 8), for a dead platform (WebOS), or _really_ obscure (Apple Newton), I'm going to say "no".
+If it's for a new browser technology or a platform-specific driver like Chrome Web Apps or Firefox OS, then "yes" is probably the answer.

+### Will you add support for node.js?

+No. This is a library focused on offline storage inside a web browser.
+Node.js already has lots of storage solutions.
+The problem this library aims to solve is that web browsers differ greatly in their support for a common API for dealing with the same kind of data.
+Node.js doesn't have that problem; if you want to use an API, you just add a library to your `package.json`.

 # License

 This program is free software; it is distributed under an